-Remuneration Committee, an Audit Committee and a Risk Committee, which replaced the former ORSA Commitee as of 7 February 2019.
+Supervisory Board has set up four Supervisory Board committees in the form of an Executive Committee, a Remuneration Committee, an Audit Committee and a Risk Committee.
 The Executive Committee has three members: the Chairman of the Supervisory Board, who is also the Chairman of the Executive Committee and two members of the Supervisory Board, appointed by the employer and employee representatives, respectively, on the Supervisory Board.
 The Executive Committee normally meets seven times per year.

 The Executive Committee prepares the Supervisory Board's decisions and has the power, in selected areas, to make decisions as authorised by the Supervisory Board.
-These decisions are subsequently approved by the Supervisory Board.

-The Executive Committee is also responsible for performing the duties of ATP's Remuneration Committee.
+The Supervisory Board has dedided to let the Executive Committee perform the duties as ATP's Remuneration Committee.
 The duties are integrated in the agendas of the Executive Committee on an ongoing basis and comply with the processes applicable for the Executive Committee.
 The primary duties of the Remuneration Committee are to prepare Supervisory Board decisions on remuneration, including pay policy and guidelines for incentive programmes.

-In 2019, one more member with audit experience was included in the Audit commitee.
-The Audit Committee thereby comprises four members in the form of the Chairman of the Supervisory Board, who, as independent Supervisory Board member, also serves as the Chairman of the Audit Committee, the other two members of the Executive Committee and a member of the Supervisory Board with audit experience.
-The Audit Committee normally meets four times a year.
+The Audit Committee comprises four members in the form of the Chairman of the Supervisory Board, two other members of the Executive Committee and a member of the Supervisory Board with audit experience, who also serves as Chairman of the Audit Committee.
+In some of 2020, there has been a vacant seat on the Audit Committee.
+The Audit

+Committee normally meets four times a year.
 The Audit Committee ensures that ATP's financial reporting process, internal control system, internal audit and risk management systems are effective.
 The statutory auditing of annual reports and the auditor's independence are also checked, in particular with respect to the provision of other services to ATP.

-The Risk Committee consists of the Chairman of the Supervisory Board and three Supervisory Board members with operational experience and expertise in relevant specialist fields.
-The committee ensures the best possible basis for the Supervisory Board's risk and solvency assessment of ATP.
-As part of this the committee prepares the risk policy and investment guidelines, information security policy and reports about ATP's risk management, ORSA, information security managament and operational risks before Supervisory Board meetings.
+The Risk Committee consists of four members of the Supervisory Board with operational experience and expertise in relevant specialist fields.
+The committee ensures the best possible basis for the Supervisory Board's risk and solvency assessment of ATP (ORSA).
+As part of this, the committee discusses risk identification, risk profile, quantification, governance and organization as well as risk and solvency assessment before Supervisory Board meetings.
 The Risk Committee convenes a minimum of four times a year.